 You need to educate yourself, take that knowledge, correlate it with your own particular case then take action, be that something you need to do yourself or take the information to an appropriate health professional to get checked and/or treated.

 If you strip away the label ‘Meniere’s‘, see this idiopathic condition for what it is, simply a set of symptoms, then investigate the pathology of these symptoms you soon find both the root causes and more importantly solutions are indeed known.
-It may be surprising to some that all of these possible root causes are actually documented in scientific peer reviewed medical studies, data and statistics.
-Which begs the question then why do treating health professionals not see this?
+It may be surprising to some that these possible root causes are actually documented in scientific peer reviewed medical studies, data and statistics.
+Which begs the question then why are treating health professionals not aware of this?